rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 and allow those languages to _seamlessly_ interact in a way that the user will be unaware of such interaction.

-Library wrapping is an usual way of bringing features from one library into another language.
+Library wrapping is an usual way of bringing features from one language into another.
 For instance, whenever Python needs to perform operations efficiently, C libraries are wrapped in Python.
 For the Python developer, the existence of such C library is of no concern.
-The problem with library wrapping is that for any new library of interest, there is the need to hand craft a new wrapper.
-With Galaaz, the same concept of wrapping was done, but instead of wrapping a single C or R library, Galaaz wraps the whole of the R language.
+The problem with library wrapping is that for any new library of interest, there is the need to handcraft a new wrapper.
+With Galaaz, the same concept of wrapping was done, but instead of wrapping a single C or R library, Galaaz wraps the whole of the R language in Ruby.
 Doing so, all thousands of R libraries are immediately available to Ruby developers and any new library developed in R will also become available without requiring a new wrapping effort.